BrandonSin/CPSC-481-Group-3/index.md

 <p> The link below is a PDF file regarding the interview questions we asked towards our interviewees. </p>[Interview Questions](P1/Interview Questions.pdf)

 ### Secondary Research
 <p> We made much needed research in the field of virtual reality.
-We found out about equipments needed for immersion and how VR can our learning and senses.
+We found out about equipments needed for immersion enhancement and how VR can impact our learning and senses.
 Our research can be found in the link below.</p>[Secondary Research](P1/Secondary Research.pdf)